orkhanahmadov/orkhanahmadov.github.io/_posts/2020-02-25-how-to-register-your-global-functions.md

 }
 ```

-In this example, we are saying to Composer to check if global function with `sayHello` name already exists, it not then load given function, otherwise ignore it and use already available function.
+In this example, we ask Composer to check if global function with `sayHello` name already exists, it not then load given function, otherwise ignore it and use already available function.